-- The 4WD shift indicator light may blink while shifting from one drive mode to the other.
+• The 4WD shift indicator light may blink while shifting from one drive mode to the other.
 When the shifting is completed, the 4WD shift indicator light will come on.
-If the indicator light does not come on immediately, make sure the area around the vehicle is safe, and drive the vehicle straight, accelerate or decelerate or move the vehicle in reverse, then shift the 4WD shift switch. - If the 4WD warning light comes on, the 4WD indicator light goes out.
+If the 4WD warning light comes on, the 4WD indicator light goes out.